gauravmokhasi/first-edit/README.md

 first-edit lets writers know if they are repeating words -- something that they hate doing.

 # Background
 Editing long documents is a pain.
 One of the things I check for while reviewing my online drafts is whether I'm using a particular word too many times.
-This task ought to be trivial but is actually far from it.
-I copy-paste the content to Word, and then manually use CTRL-F to find words that I think I might have repeated.
-This process is not only tedious, but also has the risk of me missing out on some duplicate words that I didn't think of.
+I manually use CTRL-F to find words that I think I might have repeated.
+This process has the risk of me missing out on some duplicate words just because I didn't think of them.

-first-edit is therefore a quick way for writers to find out if they're using any words too often.
+first-edit is therefore a quick way for writers like me to find out if they're using any words too often.

 # Usage
 - Have Python installed on your computer.